Industrial and Manufacturing Engineering (IE)

 IE 471, PROJECT MANAGEMENT IN ENGINEERING, 3 Credits

-Critical issues in the management of engineering and high-technology projects are discussed.
-Time, cost, and performance parameters are analyzed from the organizational, people, and resource perspectives.
-Network optimization and simulation concepts are introduced.
-Resource-constrained project scheduling case discussions and a term project are included.
+Discusses critical issues in the management of engineering and projects.
+Analyzes time, cost, and performance parameters from the organizational, people, and resource perspectives.
+Introduces network optimization and simulation concepts.
+Includes resource-constrained project scheduling, case discussions, and a team activity.

 Prerequisite: ENGR 390 with C or better and IE 355 [C] and IE 366 [C] and IE 367 [C] and IE 368 [C]